basement guarantees and insurance backed warranties

 And after a period of heavy rain.

-When the inspection is a success, our guarantee begins.
+When the inspection is a success, my guarantee begins.
 Until then repairs should continue.

-- to stop any visible ingress of water through the concrete we treated with our powerful plasticiser
+1. to stop any visible ingress of water through the concrete I treated with my powerful plasticiser

-- to stop any visible ingress of water through joints between concrete elements treated with our powerful plasticiser
+2. to stop any visible ingress of water through joints between concrete elements treated with my powerful plasticiser

 if you followed every condition published on this web site or linked to from this web site.